Aircloak/aircloak/air/site/docs/source/includes/_sql.md

 Mary   | 1
 Tom    | 2

-Since the number of distinct for users named Bob, Mary, and Tom is too small, they won't appear in the final result.
+Since the number of distinct users named Bob, Mary, and Tom is too small, these names won't appear in the final result.
 In contrast, there is a sufficient number of Alices and Johns, so the result will contain the corresponding rows.

 In place of the discarded rows, the `*` rows will be included in the result.
 All columns of these rows will have the value of `*`.
-So in this example, the returned rows would have the following distribution:
+So in this example, the distribution of rows after filtering would be as follows:

 Name   | Number of returned rows
 ------ | ------------------------